davidjahn/pcc-learning-name/README.md

 ## How to run

+#### On Pivotal Cloud Foundry (PCF)
 This application can be `cf push`ed with the `manifest.yaml` present in the root directory.

 Once the application is `cf push`ed you can access the URL `/hello` to view the simple output.

+#### On local environment
+Please start a local Geode cluster using `gfsh` CLI tool.
+Once you have at min one locator and server running, you can run the application locally using `./gradlew bootRun`

 ## How the application works